railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

    :scale: 75
    :align: center

-   *Stores location structure when Open ERP has just been installed*
+   *Location structure when OpenERP has just been installed*

 .. note::  Hierarchical stock locations

-    In Open ERP locations are structured hierarchically.
+    In OpenERP, locations are structured hierarchically.
     You can structure your locations as a tree, dependent on a parent-child relationship.
     This gives you more detailed levels of analysis of your stock operations and the organization of your warehouses.

 .. tip:: Locations and Warehouses

-    In Open ERP **warehouses** represent your places of physical stock.
+    In OpenERP a **Warehouse** represents your places of physical stock.
     A warehouse can be structured into several locations at multiple levels.
     Locations are used to manage all types of storage place, such as at the customer and production counterparts.

-For this chapter you should start with a fresh database that includes demo data, with :mod:`stock` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you should start with a fresh database that includes demo data, with Warehouse Management and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html